Shahrokh-Nikou/Cousera-Final-Project/README.md

 Readme

-The files included in this repository are as follows:
+There are several files in this repository.

-README.md, explains how the dataset is created and what files are included in this repository. tidy_data.txt, is the final dataset.
+With the README.md, file I plan to explain how did I create a data and show also explaining other files included in the repository.
-CodeBook.md, the code book, describes the data, variables and transformations used to generate the data. run_analysis.R, the R script used to generate the data set Creating dataset
+In the "tidy_data.txt",  I show the codes and includes the final dataset.

-The R script run_analysis.R can be used to create the data set.
-It retrieves the source data set and transforms it to produce the final data set by implementing the following steps:
+In the file "CodeBook.md", I included all the codebook, as also I expalin and describe all the activities I employed to create the data, and variables.
+It also expalins any transformations used to generate the data.

-Read data.
+In the "run_analysis.R", which is a "R script" I show how I created dataset The R script run_analysis.R can actually be used for creating dataset and I show how I retrieved the source dataset and made the necessary changes to create the final dataset.
+In particular, I made the following:

-Merge the training and the test sets to create one data set.
+After reading and loading data, I merged the test and the train data in order to create a unique dataset.
-Extract only the measurements on the mean and standard deviation for each measurement.
+I only, as requested, selected the measurments on the mean and standard deviation for each measurement.
-Use descriptive activity names to name the activities in the data set.
+The activities's name were changed with descriptive and the I labled the dataset with descriptive variable names.
-Appropriately label the data set with descriptive variable names.
+I also created an independent "tidy" set with the mean of each variable for each activity of every subject.
-Create a second, independent tidy set with the average of each variable for each activity and each subject.
+Wrote the information into dataset "tidy_data.txt" file.

-Write the data set to the tidy_data.txt file.
+This file is created by running the run_analysis.R script using RStudio.
-The tidy_data.txt in this repository was created by running the run_analysis.R script using R. This script requires the dplyr package
+This script requires the dplyr package.